shx-vhs/xyborg/README.md

-# xyzborg
+# Xyborg
-Software implementation and assembly instructions to build your own hand-based motion-controlled synthesizer
+Software implementation and assembly instructions to build your own hand-based motion-controlled synthesizer.